wzm727069/HorseFarm/README.md

 ---------------------------
 * create a zip file containing your C/C++ code, vertex shader, fragment shader, a readme text file (.txt).
-* In the readme file document the features and functionality of the application, and anything else you want the grader to know i.e. control keys, keyboard/mouse shortcuts, etc.
+* In the readme file document the features and functionality of the application, and anything else you want the grader to know i.e. control keys, keyboard/mouse shortcuts, etc